roguehistory/Hist_Digh3814/content/en/week/9/instructions.md

 1. As you did for week one, make another notes.md entry and put it in your private github repository for week 9.

-2. TODO   Put your journal entry in your repo.

-Drawing on your annotations of what you've read (and/or your notes from what you've listened to), discuss ...
+2. I am willing to bet that the idea of 'replication' has never cropped up in any of your other history or GRS classes.
+I want you to reflect on the readings and your work this week in the context of those _other_ classes.
+What might all of this imply for you as history or humanities students?
+Discuss this in the context of your wins/fails for this week.
+Put your journal entry in your repo.

 ### Log Your Work